 The main purpose of Eika Boligkreditt (EBK) is to ensure access for the local banks in the Eika Alliance (the owner banks) to long-term and competitive funding by issuing covered bonds.
-An important part of the company's business concept is to increase the competitiveness of the owner banks by improving their access to external funding in the Norwegian and international financial markets with regard to the length of loans, their terms and the depth of access.
+An important part of the company's business concept is to increase the competitiveness of the owner banks by improving their access to external funding in the Norwegian and international financial markets regarding the length of loans, their terms, and the depth of access.
 The object of the company's business is to reduce risk for the owner banks.
-At 31 December 2022, the owner banks had secured a total of NOK 96.2 billion in financing through EBK and had thereby reduced their need to obtain market financing on their own account by a corresponding amount.
+As at December 31st, 2023, the owner banks had secured a total of NOK 98.3 billion in financing through EBK and had thereby reduced their need to obtain market financing on their own account by a corresponding amount.